 Incidentally, OSHA PELs adopted TLVs based on recommendations made by the ACGIH in 1968, meaning the existing PELs were once TLVs.
 The OSHA regulatory PELs are published in 29CFR 1910.1000 Table Z1, Z-2 and Z-3.
 PELs have pretty much remained the same.
 However, there have been PEL changes seen in lowering Silica PEL.
 Legislature approval is required to change a PEL.
 Many industrial hygienists feel that OSHA compliance limits are not sufficient to protect the worker since the toxicological basis for most limits have not been updated since the 1960s, even in light of updated information on many hazardous substances.
 OSHA has approximately 212 chemicals with PELs.
 Note OSHA website PEL links below:

 Another way to look at it is that TLVs are the maximum daily (8 hour shift) exposure to an airborne concentration of a hazardous material that healthy workers can be exposed to each workday (assuming a 40-hour workweek) without experiencing significant adverse occupational safety and health effects over a working lifetime.
 ACGIH has 677 chemicals with TLVs.
 TLVs are published annually in a booklet containing exposure guidelines for many commonly used substances.
-Note ACGIH website TLV links addresses below:

-REL is an occupational exposure limit recommended by NIOSH to OSHA to adopt as the “new” permissible exposure limit.
+Recommended Exposure Limit is an occupational exposure limit recommended by NIOSH to OSHA to adopt as the “new” permissible exposure limit.
 The REL is a level that NIOSH believes would be protective of workplace safety and employee health over a working lifetime.
 Although not legally enforceable limits, NIOSH RELs are considered by OSHA during the promulgation of legally enforceable PELs.
 No REL has ever been adopted by OSHA.
 RELs are used as guides by some industry and advocacy organizations.
 NIOSH publishes RELs that OSHA takes into consideration when promulgating new regulatory exposure limits.

-The time weighted average is measured in a workplace by sampling a worker’s breathing zone for the whole workday (a filter media cartridge/ battery attached to the employee).
+Time-weighted average is measured in a workplace by sampling a worker’s breathing zone for the whole workday (a filter media cartridge/ battery attached to the employee).
 Then, add up all the exposure and divide by 8 hours if it was a full 8-hour test.
 The result is the average exposure — the TWA.